fanwu8184/Bangplus.net/README.md

 # Banpplus.net

-for www.bangplus.net, which has login, product, catagory, supplier, shipment... pages.
+for www.bangplus.net, which has login, product, category, supplier, shipment... pages.
 The web is currently down